-- 34%, consistent with the IRIS policy objective.
-This ensures that the target retention factor of 34% will be maintained. - 49.
-It is our view that this proposed change to the Transpower IRIS IM should take effect immediately because it adjusts the IRIS mechanism to give better effect to the original policy intent and it does not have the effect of re-opening the price-path. - 50.
-We are interested in stakeholder feedback on this point. - 51.
-Further details on the problem with the current methodology and our proposed solution are provided in attachments to this paper: - 51.1 Attachment A explains the problem and solution using a worked example. - 51.2 Attachment B provides our proposed Transpower IRIS IM drafting changes. - 51.3 Attachment C outlines how, if we implement the proposed changes to the Transpower IRIS IM, we are able to determine the total savings in Year 4 (ie, the 'differences in penultimate year' required by the Transpower IM) by estimating temporary savings in Year 3.
+- 46. Our decision is to change the Transpower IRIS IM with immediate effect because it adjusts the IRIS mechanism to give better effect to the original policy intent and it does not have the effect of re-opening the price-path. - 47.
+Further details on the problem with the current methodology and our solution are provided in attachments to this paper: - 47.1 Attachment A explains the problem and solution using a worked example. - 47.2 Attachment B provides the drafting changes to the Transpower IRIS IMs. - 47.3 Attachment C outlines how, through implementing the changes to the Transpower IRIS IM, we are able to determine the total savings in Year 4 (ie, the 'differences in penultimate year' required by the Transpower IM) by estimating temporary savings in Year 3.